raycast/extensions/extensions/fontawesome/README.md

 ## Setup

-The Font Awesome Plugin works out of the box for free icons.
-To use it for pro icons, you can optionally provide your API token that you can generate from your accounts page.
+The Font Awesome Plugin works out of the box for free icons, there is no need for an API Token.

+In order to use it for searching pro icons, you can provide your API token that you can generate from your accounts page.

 Follow these steps to generate an API Token,